Where Does Lightning Hit in India & its impact on human lives

 “The spatial distribution analysis reveals that lightning occurs mostly in hilly regions over India throughout the year (26 flash/sq. km/yr) and, however, causes lesser casualties because of the sparse population over the hilly terrain.
 The seasonal analysis reveals the most lightning phenomena occur during the pre-monsoon period (40–45 flash/sq. km/yr) over the northeast region of India.
-During the winter period, the lightning dominates over the northern parts of India such as Jammu and Kashmir.
-The state-wise casualties’ study reveals that maximum casualties are reported in Madhya Pradesh (313 deaths), Maharashtra (281 deaths) and Orissa (255 deaths) on an average per annum.
-The favorable climatic conditions, such as availability of moisture con-tent, unstable atmosphere and strong convection, cause severe cases of lightning over the regions of Orissa and Maharashtra.”
+During the winter period, lightning dominates the northern parts of India such as Jammu and Kashmir.
+The state-wise casualties’ study reveals that maximum casualties are reported in Madhya Pradesh (313 deaths from lightning), Maharashtra (281 deaths from lightning) and Orissa (255 deaths from lightning) on an average per annum.
+The favourable climatic conditions, such as availability of moisture content, unstable atmosphere and strong convection, cause severe cases of lightning over the regions of Orissa and Maharashtra.”

 In the period covered by the study (1998-2013), there were a total of 317,453 deaths that were attributed to nature.
 This included a variety of causes of death such as avalanches, earthquakes, epidemics, forest fires, landslides and many more as seen in the table below.
 However, Lightning was the biggest cause of death attributed to nature at 31,285 deaths or 9.
 85%.
 This means that lightning is the cause of more than 2,000 deaths every year in India.